Merberg/CarND-LaneLines-P1/writeup_template.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating then collecting the data points using the slope of the lines.
 I then used the polyfit function to calculate the best fit line, which was drawn on the parameterized image.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Pipeline Shortcomings

 This method suffers from numerous shortcomings:
+- The original images have not been corrected for shadows or intense light changes.
 - The extrapolation method draws incorrect lane markers with larger breaks in the lines or sharper curves.
-Correcting to a higher order polynomial might help but would introduce error with straight lines.
+In addition, there are no boundaries surrounding proper placement of the lines.
 - The region of interest is arbitrary.
 Indeed, with the different camera position and field of view used for the challenge video, the ROI mask breaks down.
-- The six pipeline steps would need to be heavily optimized to run real-time in a vehicle.
+- The numerous pipeline steps would need to be heavily optimized to run real-time in a vehicle.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible Pipeline Improvements

 A possible improvement would be to use a camera with known characteristics in a fixed position.
 This information would feed into a calculation of the region of interest.
-In addition, a running calculation of the width of the lane could be used to set boundary conditions for restricting lane placement.
+A running calculation of the width of the lane could be used to set boundary conditions for restricting lane placement.
+I believe the most substantial improvements could be made by replacing yellow lane markers with white prior to converting to grayscale and working to minimize the impact of shadows.